gurzgri/r3-odbc/README.md

 Flatten Function
 ----------------

 Sometimes you may want to retrieve results as flat values instead of record blocks.
-You can do so with <bBflatten**:
+You can do so with **flatten**:

     >> insert db "select * from cinema.show" copy db
     == [[1 1 12:00 7]